Filling in the semantics for intuitionistic conditional logic: Abstract

 \section{Abstract}

 We prove completeness results for a wide variety of intuitionistic conditional logics.
-We do so by first using a duality to transfer algebraic completeness to completeness with respect to conditional Esakia spaces, a topologised version of a conditional Kripke frame.
-We then use so-called fill-ins to obtain completeness results with respect to classes conditional of Kripke frames.
-The fill-ins close the gap between conditional Esakia spaces, which do not have a canonical underlying frame, and conditional Kripke frames.
+We do so by first using a canonical model construction obtain completeness with respect to descriptive conditional frames, and then introducing the fill-in method to transfer this to classes of conditional frames without extra structure.
+The fill-in method closes the gap between descriptive conditional frames, which do not have a canonical underlying frame, and conditional frames.